PandasThumb/pandasthumb.github.io/_posts/2022/2022-03-24-herschel-walker-isnt-the-only-one.md

 some to the Talk.Origins site, which itself cites a couple of articles here at Panda's Thumb.
 - A fact-checking site, Politifact, has its article [here](https://www.politifact.com/factchecks/2022/mar/17/herschel-walker/yes-evolution-proves-humans-and-apes-can-coexist/).
-It is slightly more vague on the issue, but does say that
-> Humans and the apes known today both evolved from ancient apes, who are now extinct.
+It is slightly more vague on the issue, but does say that "Humans and the apes known today both evolved from ancient apes, who are now extinct.
 This split occurred between 6-8 million years ago based on genetic and fossil evidence.
-> Over time, humans and apes have been evolving in their own ways to adapt in their respective environments.

-and also that "Humans and modern-day apes both evolved from ancient apes, who are now extinct.
+Over time, humans and apes have been evolving in their own ways to adapt in their respective environments." and also that "Humans and modern-day apes both evolved from ancient apes, who are now extinct.
 Anthropologists using genetic and fossil evidence pinpoint it between 6-8 million years ago.
 Humans and the apes seen today evolved differently over time."